 Approval Policies.
 The Credit Union will have processes in place to establish approval and documentation standards for defining users’ authority to access the Credit Union’s systems.

-Privilege Access Provisioning.
+Privileged Access Provisioning.
 The Credit Union limits access to those information systems and resources related to the user’s job function or role.

 Single sign-on.
 Single sign-on capability is established for users to allow access to multiple internal information systems with a single authentication solution.
-Risk can be mitigated by reducing the number of passwords and credentials employees would have to manage and allow the application of strong authentication and risk monitoring to the single sign-on process.
+Risk can be mitigated by reducing the number of passwords and credentials employees have to manage, and allowing the application of strong authentication and risk monitoring to the single sign-on process.

 User Communication and Training.
 Credit Union users periodically receive authentication security awareness training.